peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 server > client > server > client
 ```

 In this route for example, only the first client component is guaranteed not to have been affected.
-The second client component may have been (because server inside client can affect server).
+The second client component may have been (because the second server is inside a client could have been affected).

 Here is an example of a client nested in a server component in a static route ( `page > server > client` ):